dkloving/CS109A_Project/docs/index.md

 > **Created by Team 14:** *David Loving* \| *Ilan Dor* \| *Volodymyr Popil*

 ### Problem Statement and Motivation
-> This should be brief and self-contatined.

 Our goal was to lay the groundwork for future research and public policy decisions by analyzing the degree to which current data sources can provide explanations for variation in violent crime rates.
 If we can show that the current data has strong predictive power, it would suggest that further research with that data may be able to establish causitive factors of violent crime and to guide public policy.
 If, on the other hand, the available data has no or weak predictive power, it would support an investment in gathering more data in order to enable research on causitive factors.
 The core motivation behind our goal rests in the simple fact that violent crime is and has always been a most tragic and detrimental part of society and people's lives, and we believe that with enough knowledge it can be reduced if not eliminated.

 ### Introduction and Description of Data
->Description of relevant knowledge.
-Why this problem is important?
-Why is it challenging?
-Introduce the motivations for the project question and how that question was defined through preliminary EDA

 Building an understanding of violent crime enables policy makers to make informed decisions to reduce incidents of violence.
 We focus on murder as a proxy for violent crime.
 Although murder is an outlier of criminal behavior, murder has a clear and consistent definition nationally (and frequently internationally) while being reported reliably.
 This reliability and consistency makes murder rate a good metric.